 “I’ll make you a deal,” she said, “if you give up on school for now, when your younger sister is old enough to help I’ll let you go back and she can take your place.”
 So my grandmother agreed.

 But as time went on, she worked in the fields and milked the cows and scrubbed and cooked and did what was necessary to keep the farm working.
-Her sister continued to go to school and there was no hint of an exchange being made.
-Years went by and the mother never mentioned anything about their deal, or talked to the sister about her time of service.
+Her sister continued to go to school with no hint of an exchange being made.
+Years went by and her mothere never mentioned anything about their deal, or talked to the sister about time for home service.
 Finally my grandmother decided she’d had enough waiting.

 So she left the farm and went to the city, where she found a way to do the same work but on her own terms.
 There, if she felt a family was treating her like a slave, she could leave.
 She worked for doctors and lawyers, living in their homes and by their standards, learning new ways to cook and handle a household.